Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Abstract

 \section{Abstract}

 We study the fractional $\Phi^4_3$-measure (with order $\al > 1$) and the dynamical problem of its canonical stochastic quantization: the three-dimensional stochastic damped fractional nonlinear wave equation with a cubic nonlinearity, also called the fractional hyperbolic $\Phi^4_3$-model.
 We first construct the fractional $\Phi^4_3$-measure via the variational approach by Barashkov-Gubinelli (2020).
-When $\al \leq \frac 98$, this fractional $\Phi^4_3$-measure turns out to be mutually singular with respect to the base Gaussian measure.
-We then prove almost sure global well-posedness of the fractional hyperbolic $\Phi^4_3$-model and invariance of the fractional $\Phi^4_3$-measure for all $\al > 1$.
-Furthermore, when $\al > \frac 98$, we prove weak universality of the fractional hyperbolic $\Phi^4_3$-model via both measure convergence and dynamical convergence.
+When $\al \leq \frac 98$, this fractional $\Phi^4_3$-measure turns out to be singular with respect to the base Gaussian measure.
+We then prove almost sure global well-posedness of the fractional hyperbolic $\Phi^4_3$-model and invariance of the fractional $\Phi^4_3$-measure for all $\al > 1$ by further developing the globalization framework due to Oh-Okamoto-Tolomeo (2024) on the hyperbolic $\Phi^3_3$-model.
+Furthermore, when $\al > \frac 98$, we prove weak universality of the fractional hyperbolic $\Phi^4_3$-model by utilizing the convergence of Gibbs measures.